-Upon successful completion of the Integrative Paper, the student must identify who the chair of his/her dissertation committee will be.
+Upon successful completion of the Integrative Paper, the student must identify who the chair of their dissertation committee will be.
 Typically, this person is the student's pre-candidacy advisor; however, a different faculty member may be designated.
-The student, in consultation with his/her committee chair, selects a dissertation committee, which must be approved by the Doctoral Committee before the proposal defense.
+The student, in consultation with their committee chair, selects a dissertation committee, which must be approved by the Doctoral Committee before the proposal defense.